Guide to Singapore’s Protection from Harassment Act (POHA)

 POs and EPOs will now be extended to cover not just victims, but also persons related to the victim.
 This is introduced in light of how family members of the victim may be at risk of harassment as well and thus also require protection.

 In addition, the police may make an arrest without a warrant where the harasser is reasonably suspected to have failed to comply with a PO or EPO.
 Presently, the police cannot arrest a harasser in breach of a PO or EPO.
 However, the amendments will allow the police to arrest a harasser without a warrant where this is required, such as where there is continued harassment.

 Remedies for victims of falsehoods

-The new amendments are also expected to provide better recourse to victims of falsehoods.
-Under the amendments, entities that are victims of falsehoods will also be able to obtain remedies against such falsehoods, instead of just individuals.
+The new amendments provide better recourse to victims of falsehoods.
+As of 1 April 2020, entities that are victims of falsehoods will also be able to obtain remedies against such falsehoods, instead of just individuals.

-The current POHA gives the court the power to make an order (known as a “stop publication order”) prohibiting the further publishing of false statements.
-The new amendments will expand the scope of orders, so that the court will be empowered to make a range of orders against an individual or entity alleged to have spread falsehoods:
+Previously, the POHA gives the court the power to make an order (known as a “stop publication order”) prohibiting the further publishing of false statements.
+The new amendments have expanded the scope of orders, so that the court is empowered to make a range of orders against an individual or entity alleged to have spread falsehoods:

 - Stop publication order.
 This requires the offender to stop publishing the false statement by a specified time.

 - General and targeted correction order.
 This requires the offender to publish a correction notice within a specified time, in a specified form.